 RAFT Writing in the Primary Grades

-I have used RAFT Writing with students as young as first grade as a way of building creative writing with students and to introduce the categories of RAFT and writing prompts.
+I have used RAFT Writing with students as young as first grade as a way of building creative writing.
 In first grade I introduce it by explaining each of the components.
 We then generate, together, several different items for each component.
 We generally do about 4-6 and often use students in the class or people in the school as the role and audience.
 This helps make the task relevant to students.
 We then roll a dice to choose which item from each category we’ll use.
 We do a shared writing of it together, the first time.
 Then, we select another for the students to complete independently.
 After students are familiar with RAFT and how it can be used to generate a writing task, I use my RAFT Writing cards as an option during our centers to build students’ creative writing.